Malta's Sharks

 Sphyrna zygaena - Smooth hammerhead

-The Story of Malta's Great White has had many doubts about the true length of the shark.
+The Story of Malta's Great White has had many doubts about the events and the true length of the shark.
 Here are the facts.

-17 April 1987 = Alfred Cutajar finds a Great White Shark on one of the set lines belonging to Vince D'amato.
-He tries to tow it in to "Blue Grotto", but when he got there, it was found out that the crane could not get close to the water to lift up the Shark so it was towed again all the way to the village of "Marsaxlokk".
+17 April 1987 = Alfred Cutajar finds a dead Great White Shark on one of the set lines belonging to Vince D'amato.
+He tries to pull it up but it was too heavy for his small boat.
+He asks for help from a larger fishing boat that was passing nearby.
+They pull up the shark and slowly tow it in to Żurrieq valley, but when they got there, they found out that the crane could not get close to the water to lift up the Shark so it was towed again all the way to the village of Marsaxlokk.

 Word spread around like wild fire and John Abela enters the picture.
 He immediately offers to buy the Jaws from Alfred, and to make reports internationally about the catch.

-The Shark was taken away and on the next morning, the local Maltese paper "In-Nazzjon Taghna" published a report of the catch and an estimate of 18 ft (5.4m) for the shark.
+The Shark was taken away and on the next morning, the local Maltese paper "In-Nazzjon Taghna" published a report of the catch with an estimate of 18 ft (5.4m) for the shark.

 My own personal opinion......

 At that stage I did not know any of the people involved, but later I managed to trace both Alfred Cutajar and John Abela.
 I have spoken with them on many occasions, especially Alfred.
 I have also seen the Jaws and the Pectoral fins of this shark, and in my personal opinion, I still believe that it was no bigger 20ft.
-(6m)
+(6m).
+Although not the biggest in the world, it is one of the largest ever caught.

 Here are the "Missing" Photos